-Whatever your answer, you’ll enjoy this old map of New Hampshire in which the artist cleverly combined Granite State legend and history, mixing the past and present with skill and humor.
-Here are a few close ups of the illustrations.
+This historic map of New Hampshire was created in 1926 by Elizabeth Shurtleff & Helen McMillin, a prominent team of illustrators from the early 20th century.
+With this map they cleverly combined Granite State legend and history, mixing the past and present with skill and humor.

 “They have the still North in their soul, The hill-winds in their breath; And the granite of New Hampshire is made part of them till death.” – Richard Hovey, Dartmouth Class of 1885

-This historical map has been lovingly restored by the team at KNOWOL.
-Reproductions are available through our store.
+Reproductions of the restored map are available through our store.
 A high resolution version can be viewed below.

-This old map of New Hampshire provides hours of entertainment and you learn a lot about the state in the process.
-This combination of a picture book and wall map makes an attractive addition to your office, library, or den, and can even be used to teach children the geography and history of New Hampshire.
-Click here to get a copy of the restored map from our store!
+This old map of New Hampshire will make an attractive addition to your office, library, or den, and can even be used to teach children the geography and history of the state.
+When you’re done exploring, click here to get your copy.